 Among Latter-day Saint men, there seems to be an emphasis on white dress shirts.
-Not only does every elder in the mission field sport a white shirt but so does each member of the First Presidency, Quorum of Twelve, and other general Church leadership.
+Until 2020, every elder in the mission field sported a white shirt.
+So does each member of the First Presidency, Quorum of Twelve, and other general Church leadership.
 This raises the question: is the wearing of a white dress shirt an official standard of the Church, or is it merely an element of Mormon culture?
 Here’s what we know.

 To members of the Church, white has become almost inextricably linked with the concept of purity and goodness.
 And this association has extended to the clothes we wear.
 A few general authorities have commented on this connection.